-Windows 10’s version 1809 (October 2018 Update) is the sixth major refresh that is becoming available for devices starting sometime in October.
+UPDATED 10/3: Windows 10’s version 1809 (October 2018 Update) is the sixth major refresh that is becoming available for devices starting October 2.
 However, before you click the “Install” button, you want to be prepared to avoid errors and problems.

 Although when a new feature update releases, it’s recommended to install the new version to maintain your device and data safe and secure, and get your hands in the new features and improvements, this type of updates are not your monthly cumulative updates.
 Windows 10 version 1809 is a new version that triggers a new installation of the operating system, which many times can cause problems.
 In addition, during the initial rollout, it’s expected that users will come across errors and bugs depending on the hardware.

 - Only install October 2018 Update when available automatically

 - Avoid storage problems during a Windows 10 upgrade